ilg-physics-ucsb/physics6-manual/6CL/lab3.md

 <br>
 ::::::

-## Pair of Slits With Variable Separation
+## Pair of Slits with Variable Separation

 In [Ex](#Ex-variable) you will see a video of  light shining through a pair of slits.
 This is not your standard pair of slits, however.
 They are attached to a wheel and designed so that as the wheel rotates the *slit **separation** changes* but the *slit **width** remains constant*.